trekhleb/machine-learning-experiments/README.md

 pip install -r requirements.txt
 ```

 To install new packages run `pip install package-name`.
-To save newly installed package to the requirements file run `pip freeze > requirements.txt`.
+To add new packages to the requirements run `pip freeze > requirements.txt`.

 ### Launch Jupyter locally